Statement of Purpose

 - Acquiring Additional lands for future development

-Section 1: There shall be four classes of membership:
+Section 1: There shall be six classes of membership:

 Charter Membership – Are the original members of the Club, who have each guaranteed $1,000.00 of the debt incurred to buy the property and to erect the facilities during the first year.
 Charter members shall have all the privileges of the regular members, and in addition, shall have priority in assignment of slips, parking spaces and other facilities over all other members.

 Regular Membership – Shall be composed of those not eligible for other memberships.
 It shall include the spouse and all unmarried children under the age of twenty-five (25) years.
 Membership shall be limited to 140 Regular Members.